sabihaniaz7/Quiz-App-Flutter/README.md

 ---

-## 📦 Dependencies
+## Dependencies

-Following dependencies are used in the project:
+The following dependencies are used in the project:

 `pubspec.yaml`